nf-core/genomeannotator/docs/usage.md

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended.

-* `docker`
+- `docker`
-    * A generic configuration profile to be used with [Docker](https://docker.com/)
+  - A generic configuration profile to be used with [Docker](https://docker.com/)
-* `singularity`
+- `singularity`
-    * A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
+  - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
-* `podman`
+- `podman`
-    * A generic configuration profile to be used with [Podman](https://podman.io/)
+  - A generic configuration profile to be used with [Podman](https://podman.io/)
-* `shifter`
+- `shifter`
-    * A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
+  - A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
-* `charliecloud`
+- `charliecloud`
-    * A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
+  - A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
-* `conda`
+- `conda`
-    * A generic configuration profile to be used with [Conda](https://conda.io/docs/).
+  - A generic configuration profile to be used with [Conda](https://conda.io/docs/).
 Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter or Charliecloud.
-* `test`
+- `test`
-    * A profile with a complete configuration for automated testing
+  - A profile with a complete configuration for automated testing
-    * Includes links to test data so needs no other parameters
+  - Includes links to test data so needs no other parameters

 ### `-resume`

 Specify this when restarting a pipeline.
-Nextflow will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.
+Nextflow will use cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.
+For input to be considered the same, not only the names must be identical but the files' contents as well.
+For more info about this parameter, see [this blog post](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html).

 You can also supply a run name to resume a specific run: `-resume [run-name]`.
 Use the `nextflow log` command to show previous run names.